mrdoob/three.js/threejs/lessons/threejs-load-obj.md

 As we went over in [the article on cameras](threejs-cameras.html) the camera defines a frustum.
 That frustum is defined by the field of view (`fov`) and the `near` and `far` settings.
-We want to know given whatever field of view the camera currently has, how far away does the camera need to be so the box containing the scene fits inside the frustum assiming the frustum extended forever.
+We want to know given whatever field of view the camera currently has, how far away does the camera need to be so the box containing the scene fits inside the frustum assuming the frustum extended forever.
 In other words let's assume `near` is 0.00000001 and `far` is infinity.

 Since we know the size of the box and we know the field of view we have this triangle